Skip to chat with us. Skip to content

 Is your balding due to an underlying health condition?

 Have you only recently noticed signs of balding?
-Before you can select a strategy, it’s important to identify what type of balding you have.
+Before you can select a strategy, it’s important to identify what type of balding you have and understand the causes of hair fall in your situation.

 Balding can be caused by factors such as a thyroid imbalance, childbirth, surgery, or vitamin deficiencies.
 Your doctor can help identify if there are health reasons for your hair loss.